 Trace connected features

-To find connected feature in the network through a trace, complete the following steps:
+To find connected features in the network through a trace, complete the following steps:

-- Ensure the trace network is added to an active map, and select the trace network or one of its related layers in the Contents pane.
+- Ensure the trace network is added to an active map.

-This enables the trace network's Data tab on the ribbon.
+This enables the trace network's Trace Network tab.

-- On the Data tab, in the Tools group gallery, click Connected.
+- On the Trace Network tab, in the Tools group gallery, click Connected.

-This opens the Trace tool for the trace network in the active map using a connected Trace Type.
+The Trace tool opens for the trace network in the active map using a connected Trace Type.

 - Apply additional configuration parameters as needed.
 Reference the Trace tool for a full list of tool parameters.